erincunningham7/project-portfolio-one/README.md

  4. The page will automatically update and display "Your site is live at ..."  and from there you can click Visit Site to see your finsihed product!

  [The live link can be found here](https://erincunningham7.github.io/project-portfolio-one/)

+*Clone The Repository Locally*

+1. In the GitHub repository you want to clone locally, find the 'Code' tab and click on it.

+2. Click on HTTPS.

+3. Copy the repository link to the clipboard.

+4. Open your IDE of choice.

+5. Type git clone copied-git-url into the IDE terminal.

+6. The project will successfully be cloned on your local machine for use.

  ## Acknowledgements